Fabio Petruzzi: International career

 Petruzzi played his only game for the Italy national football team on June 21, 1995, in an international friendly match against Germany, in Zurich, under manager Arrigo Sacchi, which Italy lost 2–0.
 He was called up for two more national team games in 1995 and 1997, but did not make an appearance on either of those occasions.

-After retirement
+Punditry and youth coaching

-After retiring, Petruzzi initially worked as a pundit for Rete Sport, in Rome.
-He later worked as a youth coach.
+After retiring, Petruzzi was a pundit for Rete Sport in Rome, then a youth coach.